LearnersGuild/partners/Guiding Principles/Learners Guild Values.md

 ## Rooted Membership

-We believe that the ideal ownership of a corporation is in the hands of stakeholders who are directly involved in its workings.
-These stakeholders can be employees, customers, members, alumni, partners, communities in which they operate and/or working founders, depending on the structure and stage of an organization.[^5]
+We believe that the ideal ownership of a corporation is in the hands of rooted stakeholders who are directly involved in its workings.
+These rooted stakeholders can be employees, customers, members, alumni, partners, communities in which they operate and/or working founders, depending on the structure and stage of an organization.[^5]

-As founders, investors, and partners we will make a sincere effort over time, to transition the ownership of the corporation, in whole or in part, to its stakeholders.
-We do this, with full consideration, and without compromising our fiduciary duty to ourselves, our stakeholders, and the company.
+As founders, investors, and partners we will make a sincere effort over time, to transition the ownership of the corporation, in whole or in part, to its rooted stakeholders.
+We will do this, with full consideration, and without compromising our fiduciary duty to ourselves, to all our stakeholders, and to the company.

 ---